U.S. SEC settles with two ex-Fannie Mae executives, but not ex-CEO

-Fannie Mae’s former chief risk officer Enrico Dallavecchia and former executive vice president Thomas Lund will pay $25,000 and $10,000, respectively, to settle charges that they helped conceal the company’s exposure to more than $100 billion of subprime and $341 billion of low-documentation “Alt-A” home loans.
+Former Chief Risk Officer Enrico Dallavecchia and former Executive Vice President Thomas Lund will pay $25,000 and $10,000 respectively to settle charges that they helped conceal Fannie Mae’s exposure to more than $100 billion of subprime and $341 billion of low-documentation “Alt-A” home loans.

-Both denied wrongdoing.
-Their agreement to cooperate with the SEC in its case against Mudd could increase pressure on him to settle.
+Both denied wrongdoing and agreed to cooperate with the SEC in its case against Mudd, which could increase pressure on him to settle.
 The SEC said that case could last another year.

 The settlement was approved on Monday by U.S. District Judge Paul Crotty in Manhattan.